ITS networking and Information Assurance (IA) experts apply a multi-layered approach to network security.

 The Network IPS sits at the border between university networks and the internet, protecting networks from malicious traffic coming from outside the university.

-Virtual, data center, and custom unit firewalls protect regulated data at the network border and specific unit resources in the data centers and other campus locations.
+Next Generation, data center, and custom unit firewalls protect regulated data and specific unit resources in the data centers and other campus locations.

 Some units choose to manage their own firewalls, which are then administered by unit IT professionals.